Main Menu

 0–30 Days: Data Audit, Segmentation, Hypotheses

 Audit transaction data for completeness and quality.
-Define initial segments using available attributes.
-Develop hypotheses about segment sensitivity and identify data gaps that limit current analysis.
+Define preliminary segments using available attributes.
+Formulate hypotheses about which segments are most and least sensitive, and identify data gaps that prevent testing these hypotheses.

 31–60 Days: Run Tests/Surveys, Model, and Validate

-Implement your selected measurement approach, whether behavioral tests, surveys, or both.
-Build segment-level elasticity models and validate findings with sales and customer success teams to identify any contextual factors the model may overlook.
+Execute your chosen measurement approach, whether behavioral tests, surveys, or both.
+Build segment-level elasticity models.
+Validate results with sales leadership and customer success teams, not to override the data, but to identify contextual factors the model may miss.

 61–90 Days: Rollout Plan, Enablement, Governance, and Monitoring

-Define the rollout sequence by segment, product, and channel.
-Develop sales enablement materials with segment-specific pricing guidance.
-Establish governance with approval workflows, escalation paths, and weekly KPI monitoring for the first 90 days.
+Define the rollout sequence: which segments, which products, which channels first.
+Build sales enablement materials with segment-specific pricing guidance.
+Establish governance — approval workflows, exception escalation paths, and a monitoring cadence that reviews KPI dashboards weekly during the first 90 days post-change.

 How to Use Sensitivity Insights in Pricing Strategy